kosmios1/Beetle-Quest/doc/report.typ

 This service is responsible for serving the static content of the web-app, like the images, the _css_ and the _html_ files.

 #makesubparagraph([_Admin_], level: 5)
-This service provides the administrator with the necessary tools to manage the system in a controlled manner: allowing operations on users, gacha, and transactions and market events.
+This service provides the administrator with the necessary tools to manage the system in a controlled manner: allowing operations on users, gacha and market services.

 #makesubparagraph([_API gateway_], level: 5)
-There are two reverse proxies that implent the circuit breakers, the load balancers and the the API gateway.
-One is exclusive for the admin's operation the other for the clients' ones.
+There are two reverse proxies (the gateways to access the application) which use different technologies like circuit breakers, load balancers to handle requests.
+One gateway is exclusive for the admin's operation the other for the users' ones.
 Reverse proxies are implemented with #link("https://traefik.io/")[Traefik].

 #linebreak()